Will my premium increase or my policy be cancelled if I file a claim?

 - Make sure the contractor has been doing business in your area for some time.
 Large storms often lure out-of-state contractors to Kentucky who may be “here today, gone tomorrow."

 Do I need to file a police report for property damage or loss due to theft?

 Yes.
 Your policy requires you to file a report with the appropriate authorities.

-In Kentucky, flood insurance is a Federal program and not administered by Kentucky Farm Bureau Insurance.
+In Kentucky, flood insurance is a federal program.
 Many of our agents sell flood insurance through this federal program, but the coverage is not administered by Kentucky Farm Bureau Insurance.
-Learn more about this program at the program’s official website: www.FloodSmart.govase or contact your KFB Insurance agent.
+Learn more about this program at the program’s official website (www.FloodSmart.gov) or contact your KFB Insurance agent.

-Often the answer is yes but all claims are investigated and evaluated on their individual merits.
-Your Farm Bureau Agent or Claim Representative can discuss your specific situation with you.
+Often the answer is yes, but all claims are investigated and evaluated on their individual merits.
+Your Kentucky Farm Bureau agent or claims representative can discuss your specific situation with you.

 All of the following can help in showing proof of ownership for stolen property: receipts, owner’s manuals, product packaging, appraisals, photos, and videos.
 In addition, we recommend recording each area of your business with a video camera and keeping the information in a fireproof safe of safe deposit box.